d11wtq/dockerpty/README.md

 )
 client.start(container)

-dockerpty.PseudoTerminal(client, container).start()
+dockerpty.start(client, container)
 ```

-When the `PseudoTerminal` is started, control is yielded to the container's
+When the dockerpty is started, control is yielded to the container's PTY until
-PTY until the container exits, or the container's PTY is closed.
+the container exits, or the container's PTY is closed.

 This is a safe operation and all resources are restored back to their original
 states.